-Unlike typical bank certificates of deposit (CDs) or savings accounts, money market mutual funds are not FDIC-insured.
-Although money market mutual funds invest in high-quality securities and seek to preserve the value of a share at $1.00, there is the risk that you could lose money, and there is no guarantee that you will receive $1 per share when you redeem your shares.
+Unlike typical bank certificates of deposit (CDs) or savings accounts, money market mutual funds are not insured by the Federal Deposit Insurance Corporation (FDIC); although money market mutual funds invest in high-quality securities and seek to preserve the value of your investment, there is the risk that you could lose money, and there is no guarantee that you will receive $1 per share when you redeem your shares

-Foreign exposure: Entities located in foreign countries can be affected by adverse political, regulatory, market, or economic developments in those countries.
+Entities located in foreign countries can be affected by adverse political, regulatory, market, or economic developments in those countries

-Financial services exposure: Changes in government regulation and interest rates and economic downturns can have a significant negative effect on issuers in the financial services sector, including the price of their securities or their ability to meet their payment obligations.
+Changes in government regulations, interest rates, and economic downturns can have a significant negative effect on issuers in the financial services sector, including the price of their securities or their ability to meet their payment obligations

 Frequently asked questions

-Why are yields on money market mutual funds so low?
+Why can yields on money market mutual funds be very low?

 Money market mutual funds own a well-diversified pool of high quality, short-dated, interest-paying securities, and pass along the income earned on those securities (after fees) to the funds’ shareholders.
-Since the yields on the securities in which money market mutual funds invest are quite low, the yields that the funds are passing along to their shareholders are also quite low.
-The low-interest-rate policy of the Federal Reserve (the Fed) after 2008 is the key driver for low rates.
+When the yields on the securities in which money market mutual funds invest are quite low, the yields that the funds are passing along to their shareholders are also quite low.
+The interest rate policy of the Federal Reserve (the Fed) is a key driver for money market rates.

 How short is “short term” for the securities in which money market mutual funds can invest?

 The rules that govern money market mutual funds permit the funds to buy only securities that mature in 397 days or less.
-At least 30% of the fund’s total assets must be invested in Weekly Liquid Assets, which can consist of cash, direct obligations of the U.S. government such as U.S. Treasury bills, certain other U.S. government agency debt that is issued at a discount and matures within 60 days or less, or securities that will mature or are payable within five business days.
+At least 30% of the fund’s total assets must be invested in Weekly Liquid Assets, which can consist of cash, direct obligations of the U.S. government such as U.S. Treasury bills, certain other U.S. government agency debt that is issued at a discount and matures within 60 days or less, or securities that will mature or are payable within 5 business days.
 For taxable funds, at least 10% of the fund’s total assets must be invested in Daily Liquid Assets, which can consist of cash, direct obligations of the U.S. government, or securities that will mature or are payable within one business day.
-The remaining investments can be in longer-term issues, typically maturing in 30, 90, or 120 days.
-The overall maturity of the fund must be less than two months.
+The remaining investments can be in longer-term issues, provided the overall weighted average maturity of the fund is 60 days or less.